Susan Ann Sulley: The 1990s

 In 1990, the band released their last album for Virgin Records, Romantic?, which included the minor hit single "Heart Like a Wheel".
 The Romantic? album did not re-capture the group's huge commercial success of 1981; with the album's second single "Soundtrack To A Generation" flopping, Virgin chose not to renew the band's recording contract.
 During the recording of Romantic?, Sulley suffered the first of two nervous breakdowns, exacerbated by a disastrous short-lived marriage.
 Although disheartened, the group remained together and persevered with new material.
 The Human League made a surprise comeback in 1994, now signed to East West Records, with the single "Tell Me When" giving them their first major hit since 1986's "Human" and the accompanying album Octopus going Gold.

 Like Catherall before her, Sulley had a relationship with Oakey.

 "One Man in My Heart"

-In 1995, the Octopus album gave the UK another hit single with "One Man in My Heart".
-This provided Sulley her highest public profile in the band's history.
-The song was a ballad sung by Sulley on lead vocals, with Oakey and Catherall providing supporting vocals.
-The stylish accompanying video, set in a Parisian café, gave (the now 32-year-old) Sulley the best opportunity to demonstrate her considerable screen presence since "Don't You Want Me".
+In 1995, the Octopus contained single with "One Man in My Heart".
+It was a ballad sung by Sulley on lead vocals, with Oakey and Catherall providing supporting vocals.
+The accompanying video was set in a Parisian café.
 Although only moderately successful (it reached number thirteen in the UK charts), it was described years later in The Guardian as "one of the best love songs of the 1990s", and has been remixed and re-released a number of times since.